mlauritzen/mlauritzen.github.io/_posts/2020-03-22-quality-code-and-why-it-matters.markdown

 ## But what IS quality code?

-So we know that quality code is what makes an application easy to modify in the face of new requirements.
+We know that quality code is what makes an application easy to modify in the face of new requirements.
 But what IS it?

 I like the following high level definition (from Steve Smith / @ardalis):